 The algorithms combines detection and tracking of line segments at the edges of the road or on the road (e.g., lane dividers), and texture analysis to distinguish the road region from its surroundings.

 The algorithm outputs the horizontal coordinate of the vanishing point of the road, which usually is a good indication of the road heading (except in very tight bends or corners).

 Demo display outputs

 Detected line segments are shown in black and white, while segments that have been reliably tracked over multiple frames are shown in thick purple.
 Estimated vanishing point location and confidence is shown as a big green disk on the horizon line.

 This module can send standardized serial messages as described in Standardized serial messages formatting.
-One 1D message is issued for on every video frame at vanishing point horizontal location.
+One 1D message is issued on every video frame for the vanishing point's horizontal location.